atommy1966/SRT-Lyric-Sync/README.md

 # Run and deploy your AI Studio app

-Upload a audio or a video with audio and provide the full lyrics to automatically generate a synchronized SRT,VTT,LRC subtitle file using AI.

 This contains everything you need to run your app locally.

 View your app in AI Studio: https://ai.studio/apps/drive/1Ip8QTAlYMcVD3vXfjPqTSroORKYCJLhG